 a.
-Reset the red emergency stop button located on the top left hand side of the transmitter handset by rotating it either clockwise or counter clockwise.
-The red button will pop up.
+Reset the red emergency stop button located on the top left hand side of the transmitter handset by rotating it either clockwise or counter clockwise; the red button will pop up.

 b.
-Turn on the transmitter power by inserting the black-colored key into the power key slot (located on the top right hand side of the transmitter handset) and rotate it clockwise to the "On" position.
+Turn on the transmitter power by inserting the black-colored key into the power key slot located on the top right hand side of the transmitter handset and rotate it clockwise to "On" position.

 - c.
-After turning on the transmitter power, check the Status LED on the transmitter handset for any sign of system irregularities (refer to "Status Light Indicators & Warnings" on page 46).
-If the system is normal, the Status LED will light up green for two (2) seconds. - d.
-If there are no signs of any system irregularities, then rotate the power key-switch further to START position for up to 1.0 second to activate all transmitter push button functions and as well as the receiver MAIN.
-Then press any push button on the transmitter to begin operation.
-Pressing any push button prior to initiating the START command will result in no signal transmitted (blinking orange light).
+After turning on the transmitter power, check the Status LED on the transmitter handset for any sign of system irregularities (refer to "Status Light Indicators & Warnings" on page 45).
+If the system is normal the Status LED will light up green for two (2) seconds. - d.
+If there are no signs of any system irregularities, then rotate the power key further clockwise to "Start" position for up to 2 seconds.
+This will activate the receiver MAIN (depends on JP3 setting on page 36).
+Thereafter, the same "Start" position will become an auxiliary function with momentary contact (refer to page 32).